 My wife and I are both teachers and we have the summers off.
 Having a truck camper has allowed us to get away and explore many parts of the provinces in Canada and parts of the northern United States over extended periods of time.

-Above: Eckhart on the roof, you can see the two-by-fours laid parallel to the truck camper near his feet – click to enlarge
+Above: Eckhart on the roof, two-by-fours are laid parallel to the truck camper near his feet

 TCM: How do you load and secure the canoes and kayaks on your camper roof?